Give 'N Go

 Drop off times:

-Give 'N Go 2018 will be held on Tuesday, May 7th - Thursday May 9th and Saturday May 11th.
+Give 'N Go 2020 will be held Tuesday, May 5 - Thursday May 7 and Saturday May, 9th

 Similar to previous years, students will be allowed to swap items at the donation stations to encourage the reuse of goods.
 There are no rules for swapping, but swappers must keep donations organized and put items like clothing back in boxes when finished.
 Trashing of the donation stations will not be accepted and any persons who appear to be ignoring these rules will be asked to leave the donation station.